gantree-io/gantree-lib-nodejs/docs/gantree_config/tutorial.md

 Issue title: ***`DOCS (question): [context here]`***

-Substitute `[context here]` with your own terse description of what's missing, and in the issue's description please be as explicit as you feasibly can.
+Substitute `[context here]` with your own terse description of what's missing, and in the issue's description please provide as much detail as you feasibly can.